 It’s easy to get from Point A to B in Tempe

-Located in the center of the greater Phoenix metropolitan area, Tempe is easily accessible to and from surrounding areas—such as Scottsdale, downtown Phoenix, and neighboring East Valley cities, including Mesa, Chandler, and Gilbert—by car, bus and Valley Metro Rail, which runs from northwest Phoenix to east Mesa through Tempe.
-It’s also perfect for out-of-state travelers thanks to its 4-mile proximity to Phoenix Sky Harbor International Airport.
+Located in the center of the Greater Phoenix metropolitan area, Tempe is easily accessible to and from surrounding areas — such as Scottsdale, downtown Phoenix, and neighboring East Valley cities, including Mesa, Chandler, and Gilbert — by car, bus and Valley Metro Rail, which runs from northwest Phoenix through Tempe to east Mesa.
+Tempe is also perfect for out-of-state travelers, thanks to its 4-mile proximity to Phoenix Sky Harbor International Airport.
 Check out how easy it is to get from point A to B in Tempe.